Vyral/terrence-boykin/_posts/2021-05-06-get-the-best-roi-by-avoiding-these-repairs.md

 The upgrades I'm going to talk about today may look great in your home, but at the end of the day, they won’t put money in your pocket at closing.
 Here are the four upgrades that sellers should avoid:

 **1\.
 Remodeling the second and third floors.** If you live in a multi-story home, your money is best spent remodeling the main level.
 The first level is the first thing buyers see when they come into the house and probably the last thing they'll see when they leave.
-The first floor is the most important to those buyers so the second and third floors will be an afterthought for them.
+The first floor is the most important to those buyers, so the second and third floors will be an afterthought for them.

 **2\.
 Trim items like crown molding and wainscoting.** They look great, but I can't guarantee that you're going to get a return on investment.
 These upgrades are good if you're planning to stay in your home.
-They'll definitely add to your enjoyment throughout the years.
+They'll add to your enjoyment throughout the years.

 {% include pullquote.html %}